MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Related Works

-\textit{Sampling-based methods} consider an interior subset of Voronoi diagram of surface samples placed on or around the shape's boundary. \textit{Angle-based filtering methods} ~\cite{amenta2001power, brandt1992continuous, dey2002approximate, dey2004approximating} are approaches to filter the Voronoi diagram and select the subset of Voronoi diagram of boundary sample satisfying an angle criteria. \textit{$\lambda$-medial axis methods} ~\cite{chazal2005lambda, pizer2003multiscale} discard a medial sphere if its radius is smaller than a given filtering threshold $\lambda$.
-These methods either struggle to preserve the topology of the input shape, or requires dense surface sampling to achieve the geometrical and topological convergence.
-The state-of-the-art method MATFP~\cite{2022MATFP} uses the inner Voronoi vertices as initial sphere centers, then update those spheres' centers and radii as close as possible to the ground truth (GT), through a energy optimization framework.
-To the best of our knowledge, it is the first that attempts to approximate medial axes with non-smooth regions, such as convex sharp edges and corners (so called \textit{external features}), as well as seams and junctions (so called \textit{internal features}).
-It has, unfortunately, no topological guarantee of the generated medial mesh w.r.t. the input 3D shape.
+\paragraph{Point-cloud-based methods} These methods place sample points around the boundary of the shape and consider either an interior subset of Voronoi diagram of those surface samples or some derivative structures. \textit{Sphere-shrinking-based} (SS) methods~\cite{kustra2013, kustra2015} generate maximal inscribed balls (so-called \textit{medial spheres}) from given point clouds with normals using the \textit{sphere-shrinking} algorithm~\cite{ma20123shrink}. \textit{Angle-based filtering methods} ~\cite{amenta2001power, brandt1992continuous, dey2002approximate, dey2004approximating} are approaches to filter the Voronoi diagram and select the subset of Voronoi diagram of the boundary samples that meets an angle criterion. \textit{$\lambda$-medial axis methods} ~\cite{chazal2005lambda, chazal2008smooth} discard a medial sphere if its radius is smaller than a given filtering threshold $\lambda$.
+The scale axis transform (SAT)~\cite{miklos2010sat} exploits union-of-balls (UoB) and removes spikes while retaining small features by scaling medial spheres.
+MATFP~\cite{2022MATFP} uses the inner Voronoi vertices as initial sphere centers, then updates those spheres' centers and radii as close as possible to the ground truth (GT), through an energy optimization framework.

-None of the above MAT approximation methods is equipped with the ability to sample medial spheres adaptively and locally, without increasing the global supporting structures ($\eg$ voxel resolutions or sampling densities).
-Comparing with these methods, our method approximates the medial axis adaptively with the preservation of topology and geometry, at the same time shows equally strong ability to preserve both external features and internal features of the medial axis.
+We select several representative methods mentioned above, and discuss several important properties of 3D medial axis that are addressed by these methods.
+The summary is given in Table~\ref{tab:rel_properties}.

+\paragraph{Homotopy Equivalence} While most existing methods maintain the homotopy equivalence between the extracted 3D medial axis with the input shape, such equivalence is often conditioned on the sampling rate of points on the shape boundary.
+For example, both the PC~\cite{amenta2001power} method and SAT~\cite{miklos2010sat} method rely on the \textit{$r$-sample} condition measured by the \textit{local feature size} (LFS) as the `sufficiently dense' input sample density.
+The $\lambda$-medial axis~\cite{chazal2005lambda} is homotopy equivalent to the medial axis when $\lambda$ is less than the weak feature size.
+Similarly, VC~\cite{yan2018voxel} shows that for any voxel sizes smaller than $(2\sqrt{3}/3)r$, the union of voxels is homeomorphic to the original shape.
+Our method, on the contrary, has no assumption on the sampling density of the input shape in order to preserve the topology of the generated medial mesh.
+Both the SS method~\cite{kustra2013, kustra2015} and the MATFP method~\cite{2022MATFP} do not provide any guarantee on the topology of their generated medial axis approximation.